When it comes to recycling, most millennials would rather chuck their stuff in the garbage can than take it to a recycling unit.

 Only 38 percent of respondents said they passed on their recycling knowledge to their families.
 Getting your family involved in recycling can be a fun activity you can all do together.
 The blog DoSomething.org suggests you create a recycling center in your home and teach your family to use it- get separate bins to put in items to recycle.
 Even offer to take these bins to a local recycling unit.

 Recycling doesn’t have to be a chore.
+There are so many little things that you can do to help save the planet, so check out these tips.
 It’s a great way of giving back to the community and helping make our planet greener.
 If you can’t find a local recycling program, why not start your own with the help of friends and family?
 The EPA lists out the process you need to follow to start your own recycling program, even if it’s just around your neighborhood.